mesg-foundation/docs/guide/marketplace/wallet.md

 The wallet holds the private keys of the Ethereum accounts and never exposes them.

-::: tip Back up everything!
+::: warning Back up everything!
 Make sure to always back up the passphrase and the exported account to prevent losing access to the account and thus your Ether or MESG Tokens!
 :::